FlyingFathead/pygame-opengl-cube-demos/README.md

 ## How to Run

 To run "Cube Libre," make sure you have Python, Pygame, and OpenGL installed on your system.
 You can then execute i.e. `cube_libre.py` to start the demo.
+In `cube_libre.py` (which is the main demo at the moment), you can control the cube with either W,A,S,D keys or arrows.
+Colliding with the grid causes the cube to take damage (1 lost cube per impact within given tick timer limit), when all cubes are lost, the scene will reset.